 Greek Lemon Chicken Orzo Soup is cozy and comforting, yet light and healthy all at the same time.
-The broth is the stuff dreams are made of and with the chicken and orzo, this wonderfully flavorful soup is also hearty enough to fill up the hungriest of bellies.
+Ready in just 30 minutes, the broth is the stuff dreams are made of.
+This wonderfully flavorful soup is also hearty enough to fill up the hungriest of bellies.
 It's a tried and true favorite around here!

 Let's get started!